 In 1996, Dennis' first Dancing Cat CD, PUA'ENA - "GLOW BRIGHTLY", featured a blend of Dennis originals and songs by some of his favorite composers, such as Queen Lili'uokalani.
 PUA'ENA was nominated for two Na Hoku Hanohano awards, and remains a favorite with many of Dennis' fans.

-As its title, 'OHANA, suggests, Dennis wants his new album to express continuity between generations.
-"Father to son passing on aloha for each other, for the culture, this is so important," Dennis says.
+As its title, 'OHANA, suggests, Dennis wanted this album to express continuity between generations.
+"Father to son passing on aloha for each other, for the culture, this is so important," Dennis said.
 Listening to these gentle, strong tracks, it is clear that in their hearts and in the music, all generations of the Kamakahi 'ohana are joined together now and forever more.